2-alchemists/krossboard-docs/content/docs/deploy-for-amazon-eks.md

 This installation guide assumes that:

 * You have a basic level of practice with AWS concepts.
-* You have an active AWS account with administrator access to create and configure your Krossboard instance.
-Krossboard itself requires only read-only access to your EKS clusters.
+* You have an active AWS account with administrator access to create and configure your Krossboard instance. **Krossboard itself needs _read-only access_ to your EKS clusters**.
 * You have [`kubectl`](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/), `curl` and [`jq`](https://stedolan.github.io/jq/) installed and accessible from your terminal.

-> All the next steps are achieved from a terminal.

 ## Deploy a Krossboard instance
-The following commands shall create and configure an instance of Krossboard.
+The commands below shall deploy an instance of Krossboard in a couple of minutes.

 Beforehand review the following parameters and adapt them if applicable.
   * Set the variable `KB_AWS_REGION` with the region of your EKS clusters (default is `eu-central-1`).
 This must be a [region where Krossboard is currently available]({{< relref "/docs/releases" >}}).